awsdocs/amazon-s3-userguide/doc_source/copy-object.md

 Copying objects across locations incurs bandwidth charges\.
  If the source object is archived in `S3 Glacier Flexible Retrieval` or `S3 Glacier Deep Archive`, you must first restore a temporary copy before you can copy the object to another bucket\.
 For information about archiving objects, see [Transitioning to the S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive storage classes \(object archival\)](lifecycle-transition-general-considerations.md#before-deciding-to-archive-objects)\.

-When copying objects, you can request Amazon S3 to save the target object encrypted with an AWS KMS key, an Amazon S3\-managed encryption key, or a customer\-provided encryption key\.
+When copying objects, you can request that Amazon S3 save the target object encrypted with an AWS KMS key, an Amazon S3 managed encryption key, or a customer\-provided encryption key\.
 Accordingly, you must specify encryption information in your request\.
-If the copy source is an object that is stored in Amazon S3 using server\-side encryption with customer provided key, you will need to provide encryption information in your request so Amazon S3 can decrypt the object for copying\.
+If the copy source is an object that is stored in Amazon S3 using server\-side encryption with a customer\-provided key, you must provide encryption information in your request so that Amazon S3 can decrypt the object for copying\.
 For more information, see [Protecting data using encryption](UsingEncryption.md)\.

+When copying objects, you can choose to use a different checksum algorithm for the object\.
+Whether you choose to use the same algorithm or a new one, Amazon S3 calculates a new checksum value after the object is copied\.
+Amazon S3 does not directly copy the value of the checksum\.
+The checksum value of objects that were loaded using multipart uploads might change\.
+For more information about how the checksum is calculated, see [Using part\-level checksums for multipart uploads](checking-object-integrity.md#large-object-checksums)\.

 To copy more than one Amazon S3 object with a single request, you can use Amazon S3 batch operations\.
 You provide S3 Batch Operations with a list of objects to operate on\.
 S3 Batch Operations calls the respective API to perform the specified operation\.
 A single Batch Operations job can perform the specified operation on billions of objects containing exabytes of data\.